Leon-Yu0320/BTI-Plant-phenotyping/README.md

 **Parameters used for analysis will be displayed here**
 ![image](https://user-images.githubusercontent.com/69836931/170578823-b774752e-8328-49e7-a3a5-0e5ce3976e04.png)

-Based on selected time period of experiment, one image per day will be randomly selected to validate parameters from image pre-processing steps (parameters selected will be printed in log file), warning message will be sent if images were missed from desired time period under certain folders.
-After parsing parameters from database, these sample images will be processed by [**batch processing function from PlantCV**]((https://plantcv.readthedocs.io/en/v3.7/pipeline_parallel/)
+Based on these selected time periods of experiment, one image per day will be randomly selected to validate parameters from image pre-processing steps (parameters selected will be printed in a log file), warning message will be sent if images were missed from desired time period under certain folders.
+After parsing parameters from the database, these sample images will be processed by [**batch processing function from PlantCV**](https://plantcv.readthedocs.io/en/v3.7/pipeline_parallel/)

 ![image](https://user-images.githubusercontent.com/69836931/170578867-2eb55c69-735e-4895-88af-78566aa6c167.png)